dstore-dbap/LumberMill/lumbermill/output/README.rst

 DevNullSink
 -----------

-Just discard messeages send to this module.
+Just discard messages send to this module.

 Configuration template: